mailcmd/pish_ex/README.md

     password: <string>
   },

-  # This define the default prompt for the complete interaction after the login process.
-If the
+  # This parameter define the default prompt for the complete interaction after the login process.
-  #   command has not defined its own prompt, this common prompt will be used.
-Default is "#".
+  #   If the command has not defined its own prompt, this common prompt will be used.
+  #   Default is "#".
   common: %{
     prompt: "#", # (string | regex)
   },